ihgalis/log4shell/README.md

 ### Networking
 Rewrap your network design and make it tight.
 Isolate the vulnerable devices, if possible, as quick as you can into one quarantine subnet.
 Restrict traffic to the minimum needed.
 Go for logging.

+### Firewalling
+In case you can isolte affected systems, the following firewall rules should be applied:

+- Block all LDAP and RMI protocol outbound traffic on affected machines

 ### Logging
 - Activate the logs of any vulnerable system to the maximum
 - Activate the firewall logs in a way to monitor outgoing connections